Music (Madonna album): Background and development

 In 1998, Madonna released her seventh studio album Ray of Light to critical and commercial success, winning four Grammy Awards at the 41st edition of the ceremony, including Best Pop Album.
-Madonna intended to embark on a new concert tour to promote it in 1999, after filming The Next Best Thing; however, the film's production suffered a delay and due to limited time, plans for a tour were eventually cancelled.
+Madonna intended to embark on a new concert tour to promote it in 1999, after filming The Next Best Thing; however, the film's production suffered a delay and due to limited time, plans for a tour were eventually canceled.
 The Next Best Thing was released in March 2000, receiving unfavorable reviews from critics.
-As part of the film's soundtrack, she recorded a cover version of Don McLean's "American Pie" (1971) at request of her co-star Rupert Everett, which garnered mixed reactions from critics and the public.
+As part of the film's soundtrack, she recorded a cover version of Don McLean's "American Pie" (1971) at the request of her co-star Rupert Everett, which garnered mixed reactions from critics and the public.
 However, it became a commercial success worldwide, topping the charts in several countries throughout Europe.
 The song also became her ninth number-one single in the United Kingdom, extending her record of most chart-topping singles by a female artist in the region.
 Despite not being released commercially in the United States, it was also a radio success, reaching number 29 on the Billboard Hot 100 chart.
 The success of "American Pie" increased the public's anticipation for Madonna's next album at the time.

 Shortly after releasing "American Pie", Madonna announced she was pregnant with her son Rocco, from her relationship with director Guy Ritchie.
 Wanting to distract herself from the media frenzy surrounding this news, Madonna concentrated on the development of her eighth studio album, entitled Music.
 Buoyed by the commercial success of her previous album, she was keen on returning to the studio to record new music.
-Madonna was well disposed towards producer William Orbit, with whom she collaborated with on Ray of Light, but by 2000, his production and sound had become ubiquitous.
+Madonna was well disposed toward producer William Orbit, with whom she collaborated with on Ray of Light, but by 2000, his production and sound had become ubiquitous.
 Moreover, the music industry became increasingly influenced by a new generation of artists such as Britney Spears and Christina Aguilera.
 At the same time, contemporaries of Madonna's own generation, including Prince and Janet Jackson, were seeing a decline in their record sales, prompting Madonna to seek a distinctive sound in the music market.
 She was then introduced to French DJ and producer Mirwais Ahmadzaï.
-Madonna instantly liked his pitch-shifting, pulverizing rhythms and his utilization of acid bass in his songs.
-Ahmadzaï, known for his inclination towards musical innovation, felt inspired to collaborate with Madonna in a way that would achieve her greatest potential.
+Madonna instantly liked his pitch-shifting, pulverizing rhythms and his use of acid bass in his songs.
+Ahmadzaï, known for his inclination toward musical innovation, felt inspired to collaborate with Madonna in a way that would achieve her greatest potential.